BoeJama/fakeWebsite/README.md

 # midFinal

-Kolby: Javascript, Buttons, and the Navbar
+Kolby: Javascript, Navbar, and HTML

 Winston: CSS and HTML